Jean's Bible Study Topics of the New Testament

 Gal 3,24-26

-· (90d) Thy kingdom come Ø Keeping the law Ø Law is our tutor Ø It takes Jesus’ place until He arrives – Before Christ, Israel was held in custody under the tutelage of the law being shut up to the faith that was later to be revealed in Christ.
-Until then Israel had the example of Abraham’s faith to whom God had spoken.
-However, in Israel's old covenant days God spoke only to His prophets.
-Had Israel believed and obeyed their prophets, God would have reckoned it to them as righteousness, but as we know they did not obey their prophets, but martyred them.
-Now God speaks to us through the Holy Spirit.
-Then, Israel had the faith of Abraham as their example, yet the Holy Spirit had not been given until Pentecost, so Abraham was an old covenant example of the faith that was to come through Christ.
-Israel, until then, was called by God to follow the teachings of the prophets who paralleled the law, as a simulation of following the Holy Spirit.
-God differentiates between using the law to justify ourselves and seeking the law in faith of God’s righteousness.
-God has called Israel to seek God’s laws by faith in the righteousness that was to come.
-The law has kept us from living a life of evil, stealing, killing, having our neighbor’s wife, leading a debauched life.
-A person who lives in such a way finds it difficult to come to Christ.
-So, the law was given as our tutor to lead us to Christ.
-When Jesus comes knocking on the door of our hearts, bondage to sin will not become an impediment to receiving Him.
-Now that faith has come, we are no longer under a tutor.
-We are no longer using the law anymore to measure our conduct before God.
-We are now using the Holy Spirit who teaches us about God.
+(90d) Thy kingdom come >> Keeping the law >> Law is our tutor >> It takes Jesus’ place until He arrives – Before Christ, Israel was held in custody under the tutelage of the law being shut up to the faith that was later to be revealed in Christ.
+Until then Israel had the example of Abraham, who was an old covenant example of the faith that was to come.
+At the time, God spoke to Israel only through His prophets, who paralleled the law and wrote about the righteousness that was to come.
+Had Israel believed their prophets, God would have reckoned it to them as righteousness, but as we know they did not obey them, but martyred most of them.
+The law was meant to keep us from living a debauched life, for law breakers find it difficult to come to Christ; for this reason the law was given as our tutor to lead us to Christ.
+Now that faith has come, we are no longer under a tutor; we no longer use the law to measure our conduct, for the Holy Spirit teaches us about God.

 Gal 3-24

-· (90b) Law Is Our Tutor (To lead us to Christ) (Key verse)
+(90b) Law Is Our Tutor (Key verse)

 Gal 3-26,27

-· (136a) Temple Ø Your spirit is the temple of God Ø The body of Christ Ø Similarity in the body Ø The things we have in common Ø Common faith
+(136a) Temple >> Your spirit is the temple of God >> The body of Christ >> Similarity in the body >> The things we have in common >> Common faith

 Gal 3-26

-· (167e) Works of the devil Ø Manifestations of the devil Ø Carnality Ø The carnal mind is set on the flesh Ø Walking outside the realm of faith -- This verse goes with verse 13
+(167e) Works of the devil >> Manifestations of the devil >> Carnality >> The carnal mind is set on the flesh >> Walking outside the realm of faith -- This verse goes with verse 13

 Gal 3-27

-· (4g) Responsible to advocate God’s cause Ø He who is faithful in little is also faithful in much
+(4g) Responsibility >> Advocate God’s cause >> He who is faithful in little is also faithful in much

-· (113d) Thy kingdom come Ø The anointing Ø Heaven’s clothes Ø Garments of power – This concept of clothing yourself with Christ refers to the anointing, which is defined as the manifestation of the Holy Spirit who dwells within us.
-Jesus not only lives inside us; he also manifests Himself outside our bodies.
-Jesus promised to come and live in our hearts, but our extremities are the subject matter of this verse, very different from our hearts.
-We put our clothes on the outside of our bodies, in the same way that we are clothed with Christ.
-The anointing is how we are able to express our faith on a spiritual level.
+(113d) Thy kingdom come >> Faith >> The anointing >> Heaven’s clothes >> Garments of power – This concept of clothing ourselves with Christ refers to the anointing, which is defined as the manifestation of the indwelling Holy Spirit.
+Jesus promised to come and live in our heart, but our extremities are the subject matter of this verse.
+We put our clothes on our extremities in the same way that this verse says we clothe ourselves with Christ.
+The anointing is how we are able to express our faith to the world.

-· (191b) Die to self (Process of substitution) Ø Separation from the old man Ø Baptism Ø Baptism symbolizes death, burial and resurrection
+(191b) Die to self (Process of substitution) >> Separation from the old man >> Baptism >> Baptism symbolizes death, burial and resurrection >> Baptism is a sign of obedience

-· (254k) Trinity Ø Holy Spirit’s relationship between Father and Son Ø Jesus is equal with the Holy Spirit Ø Power of Jesus’ Spirit
+(254k) Trinity >> Holy Spirit’s relationship between Father and Son >> Jesus is equal with the Holy Spirit >> Power of Jesus’ Spirit

 Gal 3-28

-· (131j) Thy kingdom come Ø Manifestations of faith Ø Unity Ø Many members but one body
+(131jb) Thy kingdom come >> Manifestations of faith >> Unity >> Many members but one body >> Many titles but one entity

-· (211a) Salvation Ø Jews and gentiles are being saved Ø Gentiles included Ø Fellow heirs with Israel Ø We are one in Christ
+(211a) Salvation >> Jews and gentiles are being saved >> Gentiles included >> Fellow heirs with Israel (Spiritual Jew) >> We are one in Christ

-· (225b) Kingdom of God Ø Illustrating the kingdom Ø Description of heaven Ø Equality in heaven
+(225b) Kingdom of God >> Illustrating the kingdom >> Description of heaven >> Equality in heaven

 Gal 3-29

-· (36l) Gift of God Ø Adopted Ø We are adopted by the Spirit -- This verse goes with verse 7. – If you belong to Christ, whether Jew or gentile doesn’t matter, then you are Abraham’s descendents, heirs according to promise.
-A gentile who believes in Jesus is more a descendant of Abraham than an unbelieving Jew who can literally trace his bloodline to the father of our faith.
+(36l) Gift of God >> Adopted >> We are adopted by the Spirit -- This verse goes with verse 7.
+If we belong to Christ, whether Jew or gentile, we are Abraham’s descendents, heirs according to promise.
+A gentile who believes in Jesus is more a descendant of Abraham than an unbelieving Jew who can literally trace his bloodline to Abraham.
 This is the power of faith.
-That doesn’t mean the genealogy of the Jewish race means nothing; the Jewish race matters greatly, because the Bible says that in the last days God will redeem the Jewish faith.
-How can He do that if we don’t know who are the Jews according to the flesh?
-So their genealogy is still significant; however, their genealogy has no power to justify them before God.
-They have a place, a calling and a purpose they have yet to fulfill.
+That doesn’t mean the genealogy of the Jewish race means nothing; the Jewish race matters greatly, because the Bible says that in the last days God will redeem the Jew, so their genealogy is still significant, though their genealogy has no power to justify them before God.

-· (213i) Sovereignty Ø God is infinite Ø Jesus owns you Ø His will becomes our will Ø We are God’s property
+(213i) Sovereignty >> God is infinite >> Jesus owns you >> His will becomes our will >> We are God’s property

-· (238a) Kingdom of God Ø Pursuing the kingdom Ø The kingdom is transferred to the church Ø Born again Ø Born of the Spirit by the will of God -- This verse goes with verse 3
+(238aa) Kingdom of God >> Pursuing the kingdom >> The kingdom is transferred to the Church >> Born again by the will of Christ -- This verse goes with verse 3

 See next page